akeneo/pim-helpcenter/content/md/assets/about-product-link-rules.md

 [Product link rules](image "Product link rules")

-Looks barbaric?
+Looks difficult?
 Don't freak out!
 The following sections are here to help you understand this rule and how you can make the most of it.
 You'll see, it's super powerful! 😃

 ## Product selection
 The first part of the rule is a property called `product_selections`.
 This property will allow you to define a selection of products for which you want to automatically link the assets of the asset family.